JetBrains/kotlin-multiplatform-dev-docs/topics/overview/faq.md

 ### How do I create a new Compose Multiplatform project?

-The [Get started with Compose Multiplatform](compose-multiplatform-getting-started.md) tutorial provides step-by-step instructions for creating a Kotlin Multiplatform project with Compose Multiplatform for Android, iOS, and desktop.
+The [Create a Compose Multiplatform app with shared logic and UI](compose-multiplatform-create-first-app.md) tutorial provides step-by-step instructions for creating a Kotlin Multiplatform project with Compose Multiplatform for Android, iOS, and desktop.
 You can also watch a [video tutorial](https://www.youtube.com/watch?v=5_W5YKPShZ4) on YouTube created by Kotlin Developer Advocate Sebastian Aigner.